Math-225-Fa2025/project-tmchuynh/repo-structure/proposal/proposal.md

   - Player colors and final results

 #### Data Processing Steps

+Once collected, the raw data will undergo several cleaning and transformation steps:

 1. **Timestamp conversion**: Convert Unix timestamps to readable date formats for temporal analysis
 2. **Rating calculations**: Derive rating differences between players and categorize skill levels
+3. **Game categorization**: Classify games by time control and opening families
+4. **Outcome standardization**: Ensure consistent labeling of wins, losses, and draws from each player's perspective
+5. **Quality filtering**: Remove incomplete games or those missing critical information

+If API data collection fails, a simulated dataset will be generated for demonstration purposes, maintaining the same structure and statistical properties as real chess data.

 #### Data Quality Assessment

 After processing, the dataset will undergo comprehensive quality checks: